paddycarver/blog/_posts/2012-02-23-moving-to-jekyll.md

 title: Moving to Jekyll
 layout: post
 quote:
-  text: &quot;You have your work and nothing more.&quot;
+  text: "&quot;You have your work and nothing more.&quot;"
   attr: Jekyll & Hyde, a Real Gothic Musical
 ---